top of page

 Still from the film "From Nowhere"

-A "Hakka" language film which captures the conflicts and experiences of the tiny Hakka community of India.
+A "Hakka" language film which captures the conflicts and experiences of the tiny Hakka Chinese community of India.

 SYNOPSIS

-As he ponders about his life choices, a chance encounter with a friend at a late night tea stall helps Henry achieve closure in his mind.
+Just as he witnesses a group of aggressive right wing Hindu youth biking through the streets, chanting militant slogans, a chance encounter with a friend at a late night tea stall helps Henry achieve closure in his mind.

 DIRECTOR'S NOTE